Pupwiz/my-debian/README.md

 doing.
 I'm not to be blamed about any damage to your system due usage of this project.

-You may use issue tracker to ask (specific) questions or give me advices about how to better achieve something, but don't anticipate answers.
+You may use issue tracker to ask (specific) questions or give me advises about how to better achieve something, but don't anticipate answers.
 You'll faster find answers to general questions in the documentation or online.
 I'm not an expert.
 I'm in the same learning position as you are.
 You may send me